We suggest that you download and install the GNU Privacy Guard (GnuPG) to generate PGP keys for use with integrator.io.

-In addition, do not generate PGP keys that use the AES cipher.
-If you encounter an error that says "AES/CFB/NoPadding is not supported", try generating a new PGP key that uses 3DES or IDEA ciphers instead.
+Do not generate PGP keys that use the AES cipher.
+If you encounter an error that says “AES/CFB/NoPadding is not supported,” try generating a new PGP key that uses 3DES or IDEA ciphers instead.
+If you do not see a setting to change the cipher type, try downgrading your PGP keytool to a version that doesn’t use AES/CFB/NoPadding.
+For more information, refer to the vendor’s documentation.

-Note: During GnuPG 2.0.20 installation on Windows, if you encounter an error that says "This app has been blocked for your protection.", perform the steps mentioned here.
+Caution: During GnuPG 2.0.20 installation on Windows, if you encounter an error that says “This app has been blocked for your protection,” see Resolve Windows installation error, below.

 Follow the on-screen prompts to generate a PGP key:

-1. On the command line screen, enter 1 (RSA and RSA (default) gets selected) and then press Enter.
+- At the command line screen, enter 1 for RSA and RSA (default), and press Enter.

 The PGP key will be added to your GnuPG keyrings.
 Ensure that you note down the key's fingerprint to identify the keys you just generated.
-For example, in the below image, the strings starting with 23D0D911B815 are the key's fingerprints.
+For example, in the below image, the string starting with E67... is the key's fingerprints.

-IMPORTANT: Exercise caution when entering PGP keys into integrator.io.
-A few Websites and text editors may add extra newlines to the key files because they double space all files, by default.
+Important: Exercise caution when entering PGP keys into integrator.io.
+A few Websites and text editors may add extra newline characters to the key files because they double-space all files, by default.
 It is very important that the key files do not have any extra newlines.
 Otherwise, the files cannot be parsed.

 You can use the following command to export the private PGP key to a file: